 There are other numerous references to previous games.
 A notable one, that typically passes past people, happened in Pokémon Black and White.
 One was the Hiker ferris wheel date, it features a Memetic Molester Hiker who seems to have an interest in the male protagonist.
 It relates to Generation 1 where there was a Hiker that would basically sexually harass you (the one with the Nugget), and you could only play as a boy.

 Silent Hill isn't technically one cohesive continuity (except in the case of direct sequels and prequels), but several games still make references to each other:

-The Good Ending to Silent Hill Origins attempts to answer the question of: "Okay, so just how did baby Cheryl end up by the roadside in the first place?"
+The Good Ending to Silent Hill: 0rigins attempts to answer the question of: "Okay, so just how did baby Cheryl end up by the roadside in the first place?"

-Heather stumbles upon the old Silent Hill save points just before and gets to read Harry's thoughts.
+In Silent Hill 3, Heather stumbles upon the old Silent Hill save points in the Lakeside Amusement Park and gets to read Harry's thoughts.

 Silent Hill 2 has a newspaper discussing the arrest of Walter Sullivan, a serial killer caught when he murdered a pair of twins; Walter's backstory is expounded upon in Silent Hill 4, and the twins have become terrifying in the meantime.

 Lacking the actual location of Silent Hill as a setting, SH4 relied on a lot of Nods and Call Backs to tie it to the rest of the series.